CliffracerMerchant/BootyCrate/app/src/main/java/com/cliffracertech/bootycrate/readme.md

 ### view
 view contains all other custom views that don't fit into another package.
 The main activity's UI elements, such as the ListActionBar and BottomAppBar, are located here.

+### viewmodel
+viewmodel contains all of the application's view models.

 ### utils
 miscellaneous utility classes, objects, and functions.